freevariable/Fulgance/README.md

 #### Multi engines environment
 - taskset (part of utils-linux in Ubuntu).
 Note: in multi-core environments, redis is also used for inter-process synchronisation.
-#### Jumpseat
+#### Jumpseat and control room
-- Python curses (the jumpseat will not work on Windows, sorry...)
+- Python curses (the jumpseat a dn the control room will not work on Windows, sorry...)
-Note: jumpseat relies on redis for getting the real-time state of a train.
+Note: jumpseat and control room rely on redis for getting the real-time state of a train.

 ### Let's get started
-- To run the engine in single-core mode, simply run mp.py without arguments
-- Schedules are located in default/schedules/
-- The engine (mp.py) will start the default schedule of the default route located in default/schedules/default.txt
+To run the simulation in single engine mode, simply run mp.py without arguments.
+What happens then is that the engine (mp.py) starts the default schedule of the default route located in default/schedules/default.txt